1952 Detroit Lions season

 The 1952 Detroit Lions season was the franchise's 23rd season in the National Football League.
 The Lions won their second National Football League (NFL) championship, having won their first championship 17 years earlier in 1935.
 The team's co-captains were halfback Robert Hoernschemeyer and defensive tackle John Prchlik, and defensive end Jim Doran was selected as the team's most valuable player.
 In their third year under head coach Buddy Parker, the 1952 Lions compiled a 9–3 record during the regular season, finished in a tie with the Los Angeles Rams for first place in the NFL's National Conference, defeated the Rams in a tiebreaker game, and defeated the Cleveland Browns, 17–7, in the 1952 NFL Championship Game at Municipal Stadium in Cleveland.

 The 1952 Lions outscored opponents 354 to 192 in 12 regular season games and ranked first in the NFL with an average of 29.5 points scored per game.
 The offense was led by quarterback Bobby Layne who ranked second in the NFL with 2,410 yards of total offense – 1,999 passing and 411 rushing.
 End Cloyce Box led the NFL with 15 touchdowns, including nine touchdown catches in the final three games of the regular season.
 For the third consecutive year, Bob Hoernschemeyer was the team's leading rusher with 457 yards and an average of 4.3 yards per carry.
 Jack Christiansen led the NFL with an average of 21.5 yards per punt return, returned two punts for touchdowns, and ranked fourth in the NFL with 731 punt and kick return yards.

 The Lions' defense ranked first in the NFL in points allowed, allowing 16 points per game during the regular season.
 Defensive back Bob Smith ranked among the NFL leaders with a 90-yard interception return (2nd), nine interceptions (3rd), and 184 interception return yards (3rd).
 Smith was also the team's punter and ranked second in the NFL with an average of 44.7 yards per punt.
 Six players from the 1952 Lions team, Layne, Christiansen, halfback Doak Walker, defensive back Yale Lary, and offensive linemen Lou Creekmur and Dick Stanfel, were later inducted into the Pro Football Hall of Fame.

+As of 2026, this was the last time the Lions won a playoff game on the road.